SoftIron/sibench/docs/source/manual.rst

 'Preparing'.

-It also happens if we are doing separate writes and reads and we did not have a long enough run time for Sibench to write all of the objects specified by the ``object-count`` option.
+It also happens if we are doing separate writes and reads and we did not have a long enough run time for ``sibench`` to write all of the objects specified by the ``object-count`` option.
 In this case, the prepare phase will keep writing until all the objects are ready for reading.